Overview of SCCED Activities

 Forums

 SCCED has produced a couple dozen forums on sustainability issues concerning Southern California.
 See Solid Waste Management for our forum series on waste issues in Southern California.
-There are also reports from forums on transportation, open space, water and other issues.
-In conjunction with the Southern California Regional Council of Organizations, SCCED produced 7 forums on UN Agencies involved in issues of sustainability.
-See Reports from SCCED and UN Forums.
+See also Reports from SCCED and UN Forums, Environmental Leadership Roundtable, and the Santa Monica Environmental Roundtable.

 Other Accomplishments